tylerprehl/express-local-library/README.md

 # Express - Local Library Tutorial
-The goal of this tutorial is to get an introduction to building web applications using Express.
+The goal of this tutorial is to get an introduction to building web applications using the Express web framework.
 The hands-on-learning experience is provided through building a "Local Library" site, where users can view, add, update, and delete certain content within the Library, including books, authors, genres, and book availability.

 Although the main goal is to get an introduction to Express, the Local Library tutorial includes oodles of other learning points, including (but certainly not limited to) using MongoDB (via Mongoose) within the middleware and using the templating language Pug (formerly known as Jade) for displaying variable content.